State and Local Policy Database

 Renewable Energy Goal

 The District’s Clean Energy DC Omnibus Act established a renewable portfolio standard of 100% renewable by 2032, including a 5.5% local solar carve-out.
-The share of local solar will increase to 10% by 2041.
+In March 2023, the Local Solar Expansion Amendment Act of 2022 was enacted, increasing the targets to a 9% local solar carve-out by 2032 as part of the 100% RPS.
+The share of local solar will also increase, to 15% by 2041.

 Equity-Driven Approaches to Clean Energy Planning, Implementation, and EvaluationList All